payrexx/omnipay-payrexx/README.md

 Payrexx is a framework agnostic, multi-gateway payment processing library for PHP.
 This package implements Payrexx support for Omnipay.

+Maintenance Notice
+This repository is currently **not actively maintained**.
+However, community contributions such as bug reports, feature requests, and pull requests are very welcome!

 ## Installation

 Payrexx is installed via [Composer](http://getcomposer.org/).
 To install, simply require `league/omnipay` and `payrexx/omnipay` with Composer: